Songwriters: Emily Sprague, Jonathan Baker

-Florist is, and began as the friendship project of Emily Sprague, Rick Spataro, and Jonnie Baker in Upstate, NY.
-The three started making weird sounds on synths and guitars together as a way to cope and relate, and grew close.
+Florist began as the friendship project of Emily Sprague, Rick Spataro, and Jonnie Baker in Upstate, NY.
+The three started making weird sounds on synths and guitars together as a way to relate, and grew close.
 Felix Walworth joined as a drummer and collaborator when Emily moved to New York City and continued writing songs with the moniker.

 Florist "Thank You" in Homecoming (Netflix film)